sujoyu/pixi-live2d-display/README.md

 var volume = 1; // [Optional arg, can be null or empty] [0.0 - 1.0]
-var expression = 4; // [Optional arg, can be null or empty] [index|name of expression] var resetExpression = true; // [Optional arg, can be null or empty] [true|false] [default: true] [if true, expression will be reset to default after animation is over]
+var expression = 4; // [Optional arg, can be null or empty] [index|name of expression] var resetExpression = true; // [Optional arg, can be null or empty] [true|false] [default: true] [if true, expression will be reset to default after animation is over] var crossOrigin = "anonymous"; // [Optional arg, to use not same-origin audios] [DEFAULT: null]

-model.speak(audio_link, {volume: volume, expression:expression, resetExpression:resetExpression})
+model.speak(audio_link, {volume: volume, expression:expression, resetExpression:resetExpression, crossOrigin: crossOrigin})

 // Or if you want to keep some things default model.speak(audio_link)